 Mexico City Doomed By Its Geology To More Earthquakes

-In Mexico City and surrounding areas, rescuers are still searching for casualties and survivors of yesterday's earthquake.
+In Mexico City and surrounding areas, rescuers are still searching for casualties and survivors of Tuesday's earthquake.
 More than 200 people are believed to have died.

 Geologically speaking, Mexico City is not built in a very good place.

 This is the second big quake in Mexico in less than two weeks.
-And it came 32 years to the day after another deadly quake.
+It came 32 years to the day after another deadly quake.
 And there will be more in the future, though when is anyone's guess.

 The reason is that just to the west, a huge slab of the Earth's crust called the Cocos Plate is grinding relentlessly toward North America.
 But it's running into an even bigger slab — the North American Plate.
 So the Cocos Plate is shoving itself underneath its northern neighbor.